mdgriffith/elm-optimize-level-2/notes/transformations.md

 var elm$core$Maybe$Nothing = { $: 1, a: null };
 ```

-This does require information from the Elm code itself, which we're currently getting through `elm-tree-sitter`.
+This requires information from the Elm code itself.
+The current implementation only uses built-in primitive variant metadata.

 ## Results Summary